the-monochord/cancelandholdattime-polyfill/docs/tests.md

 **setting value to 0 and 0.5 in the same time in the future** - https://jsfiddle.net/lmeszaros/49n6sva5/6/

 the same happens in all browsers: the later setValueAtTime overrides the prior ones

+## cancelling scheduled values, then setting new ones

+**cancelling scheduled values, then setting new ones** - https://jsfiddle.net/lmeszaros/491dxvqL/12/

+firefox and chrome behaves the same: volume setting to 1 will be cancelled, but setting to 0.5 will work